beatobongco/TIL/day_notes/2017-06-28_Learning_How_To_Learn.md

 * **Underline less and take notes more!** Underlining too much leads to illusions of competence.
 * Test yourself in different places to not be dependent on subliminal cues where you learned the material.
 Argument of using highly mobile laptops and using Anki while on the go.
+* **Combine chunks** - read widely - Gates/Jobs set aside week-long reading periods (perhaps different books) so that they can hold many ideas in mind during one time.
+This allows their ideas to "network" amongst themselves.
+* **Transfer** - one chunk can be applied to many different unrelated fields.
+* **Law of Serendipity** - Lady Luck favors the one who tries.
+* **Overlearning** - repeating what you already know.
+Waste of time.
+Think: climbing a lot of easy routes.
+* **Deliberate practice** - focus intently on the parts of the problem that are more difficult to you.
+* **Einstellung** - German: mindset - your initial thoughts may prevent a better idea from being found (close minded?).
+Beginner's mind?
+* **Interleaving** - jump back and forth between problems which require different techinques or strategies.
+Mix up your learning.
+Builds flexibility and creativity.
+This is practice to be less book smart and more world smart.
+* Innovate by mastering different fields.